 A bystander who saw the accident take place phoned an ambulance to take Karen to hospital and phone her boyfriend as her emergency contact.
 The same bystander also managed to take down the type of car – and the plates – for the driver who had caused the accident and then sped away in the other direction as though nothing had ever happened.

 At the hospital, Karen would find out that while her son had only sustained a minor scrape thanks to her heroic actions, what happened to her was a whole lot worse.
-X-rays showed that she had broken her leg in at least three places and that she unknowingly struck her head in the process, resulting in serious memory loss.
+X-rays showed that she had broken her leg in at least three places.
 Immediate surgery was needed.

 In the meantime, Karen's boyfriend does what he can to trace the driver of the vehicle who caused the accident.
 He thinks that they might be insured against damages like this.
 When he finally tracks down the driver of the blue SUV that caused the accident, the driver hangs up on him and blocks his number: Clearly, he has no intention of taking any responsibility for what happened.